Attachment Issues and Reactive Attachment Disorder (RAD)

-A note to parents of adopted or foster care children with reactive attachment disorder
+Parents of adopted or foster care children with reactive attachment disorder

 If you have adopted a child, you may not have been aware of reactive attachment disorder.
 Anger or unresponsiveness from your new child can be heartbreaking and difficult to understand.
 Try to remember that your adopted child isn’t acting out because of lack of love for you.
 Their experience hasn’t prepared them to bond with you, and they can’t yet recognize you as a source of love and comfort.
 Your efforts to love them will have an impact—it just may take some time.

 Safety is the core issue for children with reactive attachment disorder and other attachment problems.
 They are distant and distrustful because they feel unsafe in the world.
 They keep their guard up to protect themselves, but it also prevents them from accepting love and support.
 So before anything else, it is essential to build up your child’s sense of security.
-You can accomplish this by establishing clear expectations and rules of behavior, and by responding consistently so your child knows what to expect when he or she acts a certain way and—even more importantly—knows that no matter what happens, you can be counted on.
+You can accomplish this by establishing clear expectations and rules of behavior, and by responding consistently so your child knows what to expect when they act a certain way and—even more importantly—knows that no matter what happens, you can be counted on.

 Own up to mistakes and initiate repair.
 When you let frustration or anger get the best of you or you do something you realize is insensitive, quickly address the mistake.
 Your willingness to take responsibility and make amends can strengthen the attachment bond.
-Children with reactive attachment disorder or other attachment problems need to learn that although you may not be perfect, they will be loved, no matter what.
+Children with reactive attachment disorder or other attachment issues need to learn that although you may not be perfect, they will be loved, no matter what.

 Try to maintain predictable routines and schedules.
 A child with an attachment disorder won’t instinctively rely on loved ones, and may feel threatened by transition and inconsistency—for example when traveling or during school vacations.
 A familiar routine or schedule can provide comfort during times of change.